karrirasinmaki/blackpepperswing-www/pages/punch-cards.md

 ### Questions

 * **Can I pay for my 10-time-card with vouchers?**
-  The card can also be purchased with Smartum, Edenred, ePassport and EazyBreak vouchers and balances.
+  The card can also be purchased with Smartum, Edenred, ePassi and EazyBreak vouchers and balances.
 In this case, please [contact us](/contact)!
-  You can also split the payment, e.g. half with vouchers, half with another payment method..
+  You can also split the payment, e.g. half with vouchers, half with another payment method.

 * **For how long is the 10-time-card valid?**
   Season winter-spring 2022 10-cards are valid until the 14th of August.